Omar-Irfan/DSAA/searching/notes.md

   inorder - 1, 4, 6, 9, 15, 20, 170 -prints in order from left too right of BTS
   preorder - 9, 4, 1, 6, 20, 15, 170 -useful for recreating tree
   postorder - 1, 6, 4, 15, 170, 20, 9 -

+  ## Graphs
+  -The functions are very similar for graph traversal -Breadth First Search - Shortest Path
+  -Depth First Search - Check to see if it exists